phalcon/documentation/docs/api/phalcon_html.md

 public function getAttributes(): array;
 ```

-Get the attributes of the parent element.
+Get the attributes of the parent element

 #### `getPrefix()` { #htmlhelperbreadcrumbs-getprefix }